huggingface/diffusers/docs/source/en/conceptual/contribution.mdx

 Also, one can easily link to every question and answer.
 In contrast, *Discord* has a chat-like format that invites fast back-and-forth communication.
 While it will most likely take less time for you to get an answer to your question on Discord, your question won't be visible anymore over time.
 Also, it's much harder to find information that was posted a while back on Discord.
 We therefore strongly recommend using the forum for high-quality questions and answers in an attempt to create long-lasting knowledge for the community.
-In case, discussions on Discord lead to very interesting answers, and conclusions it can also be extremely helpful to post the results on the forum to make the information more available for future readers.
+If discussions on Discord lead to very interesting answers and conclusions, we recommend posting the results on the forum to make the information more available for future readers.

 ### 2. Opening new issues on the GitHub issues tab